I’ve done two separate photoshoots with Flytographer, here’s my review.

-I constantly struggle as a traveler with getting good pictures.
+I constantly struggle when I travel with getting good pictures.

 Typically, I’m limited to one of three options: